The Ultimate Guide to Tailgating in College

 Hosting a tailgate?
 No pressure, but you’re in total control of the dance party that may or may not break out at your tailgate, so prepare accordingly.

 There are those who choose to have pre-game commentary on the radio while tailgating, or you can stream other college football games to scope the competition.
 But if you want to keep the football on the field, your music selection needs to be flawless.
-Think balance: choose old school songs that everyone knows and loves (“Don’t Stop Believin’” by Journey, “Welcome to the Jungle” by Guns N’ Roses, and other '80s ballads that will rupture your vocal chords).
+Think balance: choose old school songs that everyone knows and loves (“Don’t Stop Believin’” by Journey, “Welcome to the Jungle” by Guns N’ Roses, and other '80s ballads that will rupture your vocal cords).
 But also throw in some current hits and dabble into a few calmer songs.
-(Spotify users: this ULTIMATE TAILGATE PARTY PLAYLIST should do the trick.
-And the title is in all caps, so you know it's good.)
+(Spotify users: This Tailgate Party Favorites playlist should do the trick.)

 How do you tailgate at your college or university?
-Let us know here or in the comments.
+Let us know on social media!

 Like what you’re reading?